vicenteherrera/github-pages-helm-charts/readme.md

 # Publish a Helm chart using GitHub pages

-(test all in root)
+This is a tutorial about how to publish your **Helm charts repository** using **GitHub pages**.

+It is also a working example that you can test with Helm, or fork to create your own Helm charts repository using GitHub Pages.

 ## Publish a website using GitHub pages

-There are three options to publish a website using GitHub pages:

-Using GitHub pages, you publish a Jekill generated web page from the markdown files on your repository.
+Using GitHub pages, you publish a Jekyll generated web page from the markdown files on your repository.

-You have three options:
+Going into settings for the repo, you have three options:

 * Expose your main **master** branch
 * Expose another designated branch
 * Expose content from a **docs** directory on your repository (you can't choose a different directory name or path)

 The last option is best for keeping some content accesible from the main repository URL, and at the same time make clear where additional files are.

+In this exaple we chose the first one, so when we update the root `readme.md`, the same file gets exposed to the website and the repository page on GitHub.

 ## URL and domain